immunant/c2rust/README.md

 To learn more, check out our [RustConf'18](https://www.youtube.com/watch?v=WEsR0Vv7jhg) talk on YouTube and try the C2Rust translator online at [www.c2rust.com](https://www.c2rust.com).

+## Documentation

+To learn more about using and developing C2Rust, check out the [manual](https://c2rust.com/manual/).
+The manual is still a work-in-progress, so if you can't find something please let us know.

-# Installation
+## Installation

-## Prerequisites
+### Prerequisites

-C2Rust requires LLVM 6 or 7 and its corresponding libraries and clang compiler.
+C2Rust requires LLVM 6, 7, or 8 with its corresponding clang compiler and libraries.
 Python 3.4 or later, CMake 3.4.3 or later, and openssl (1.0) are also required.
 These prerequisites may be installed with the following commands, depending on your platform:

 - **Ubuntu 16.04, 18.04 & 18.10:**